tc39/proposal-weakrefs/README.md

 The WeakRef proposal encompasses two major new pieces of functionality:

 1. creating _weak references_ to objects with the `WeakRef` class
-2. running user-defined _finalizers_ after objects are garbage-collected, with the `FinalizationGroup` class
+2. running user-defined _finalizers_ after objects are garbage-collected, with the `FinalizationRegistry` class

 These interfaces can be used independently or together, depending on the use case.

 ## A note of caution

-This proposal contains two advanced features, `WeakRef`s and `FinalizationGroup`s.
+This proposal contains two advanced features, `WeakRef`s and `FinalizationRegistry`s.
 Their correct use takes careful thought, and they are best avoided if possible.

 [Garbage collectors](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)) are complicated.
 If an application or library depends on GC cleaning up a WeakRef or calling a finalizer in a timely, predictable manner, it's likely to be disappointed: the cleanup may happen much later than expected, or not at all.
 Sources of variability include:
 - One object might be garbage-collected much sooner than another object, even if they become unreachable at the same time, e.g., due to generational collection.